alexcasalboni/aws-lambda-power-tuning/README.md

 ## CHANGELOG (SAR versioning)

+* *3.2.5*: improved logging for weighted payloads and in case of invocation errors
 * *3.2.4*: dryRun bugfix
 * *3.2.3*: new dryRun input parameter
 * *3.2.2*: upgraded runtime to Node.js 12.x